ErikEJ/erikej.github.io/_drafts/2022-01-xx-efcore-admin-crud.md

 One approach to this is to create an admin page for simple data entry for an existing database.

-In this post I will show how you can do this in few minutes with [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) and one of two community libraries.
+In this post I will show how you can do this in few minutes with [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) and an open soruce community libraries.

 ### Setting up the web app